HMS Ranger (1895): Design and construction

 Ranger was 204 ft 0 in long overall and 200 ft 0 in between perpendiculars, with a beam of 19 ft 0 in and a draught of 8 ft 7 in.
 Displacement was 310 LT light and 340 LT full load.
 Eight Yarrow boilers, with their uptakes trunked together to three funnels, fed steam at 185 psi to two triple-expansion steam engines, rated at 4000 ihp.
 Armament consisted of a single QF 12-pounder 12 cwt gun and three 6-pounder guns, with two 18-inch (450 mm) torpedo tubes.
 One of the torpedo tubes could be removed to accommodate a further two six-pounders.
 The ship's crew was 53 officers and men.

 On 17 September 1895, Ranger was laid down as Yard Number 327 at Hawthorn Leslie's Hebburn, Tyneside shipyard, and was launched on 4 October 1895.
 The ship reached a speed of 27.13 kn during sea trials, and was completed in June 1896.

 Service

 In July 1896 Ranger was in reserve at Chatham.
 On 26 June 1897, Ranger took part in the naval review at Spithead to celebrate the Golden Jubilee of Queen Victoria.
 In 1901, Ranger was based at Portsmouth.
-Lieutenant Spencer Reginald Strettell Richards was appointed in command on 29 November 1902.
+Lieutenant Spencer Reginald Strettell Richards was appointed in command on 29 November 1902, when she was part of the Medway Instructional flotilla.
 In 1905, Ranger was one of a number of old destroyers which the Rear Admiral (Destroyers) condemned as being "..all worn out", with "every shilling spent on these old 27-knotters is a waste of money".
 He recommended that they be withdrawn from flotilla use and used either as tenders to training schools, or as local defence torpedo boats, or disposed of.